lintonmack/course/week3/week3_lesson2_page3.md

 :twisted_rightwards_arrows: **Driver and Navigator switch roles if you haven't already done so**

-Firstly, do a `git pull` so you have your partner's changes.
+Firstly, do a `git pull <partnerName> master` so you have your partner's changes.

 Displaying to-do items
 ------